dbpedia/tablist-extractor/README.md

 ### Requirements

 * The project requires python 3 and java 1.8 version.
+Presently the extractor runs for the following configurations.
+Project might *crash* for different JDK versions.
+    * java.runtime.version = 1.8.0_172-b11
+    * java.specification.vendor = Oracle Corporation
+    * java.specification.version = 1.8
+    * java.version = 1.8.0_172

 * The extractor is written in Python 3 and all the requirements needed to run this project can be installed by executing the below line in the terminal.
 	`pip3 install -r requirements.txt`